-At St James, we acknowledge and understand that child safety is the responsibility of every person and is an integral aspect of student wellbeing.
+At St James, as part of the Diocese of Sale, we acknowledge and understand that child safety is the responsibility of every person and is an integral aspect of student wellbeing.
 We aim to work collaboratively with parents, students and other community members to ensure a safe school environment.

 Student physical and sexual abuse, and neglect

 Children’s rights to be safe are fundamental to our work in the Diocese of Sale.
 It is crucial that each child is protected against physical and sexual abuse, and neglect.

 When teachers form a belief that a child may be at risk of harm due to sexual abuse or physical injury that results from abuse or neglect, they have a legal responsibility to notify the Department of Human Services.
 St James adhere’s to the 7 Child Safe Standards, as set out by the Ministerial Order 870.

 Child Safety Standards

 Standard 1: Strategies to embed an organisational culture of child safety, including through effective leadership arrangements

 Standard 2: A child safe policy or statement of commitment to child safety

 Standard 3: A code of conduct that establishes clear expectations for appropriate behaviour with children

 Standard 4: Screening, supervision, training and other human resources practices that reduce the risk of child abuse by new and existing personnel